This is why we may not see a coronavirus vaccine for 12-18 months

 Thomas said there are three main outcomes that are possible during a clinical trial.
 "The good outcome is that you generate an immune response that prevents you from getting the virus.
 A sort of neutral outcome would be that you don't really do anything.
 It's not dangerous, but it doesn't help you that much.
 But there could be an outcome where it actually limits your ability to mount a protective response, or even encourages a sort of non-protective response in a way that facilitates the virus to infect you more."

-In a clinical trial of SARS1, for example, Thomas said, the immune system actually encouraged viral replication after vaccination.
-A similar outcome, called antibody-dependent enhancement, has been seen in trials for Dengue virus, and Ebola and HIV to a lesser extent.
+In pre-clinical studies for a SARS1 vaccine, for example, Thomas said, the immune system actually encouraged viral replication after vaccination.
+A similar outcome, called antibody-dependent enhancement, has been seen in experiments with vaccine candidates for Dengue virus, and Ebola and HIV to a lesser extent.

 In antibody-dependent enhancement, Thomas explained, instead of blocking the virus from getting into the cell, the antibodies actually help the virus get into cells.
 "That's literally the opposite of what you want it to do," Thomas said."It's exactly what the virus wants to do."